 Operation Spring of Youth

 On the night of April 9-10, 1973, Sayeret commandos, one disguised as a woman, conducted the assassinations of Black September leaders.
 What was remarkable about this operation was that the targets were in three separate locations and all in West Beirut, which was at the time enemy-held territory.
 The Operation Spring of Youth was part of the bigger operation Operation Wrath of God which was a retaliation for the 1972 Munich Massacre.

 Operation Thunderbolt, commonly known as Operation Entebbe

-In 1974, Sayeret Matkal performed one of the most famous hostage rescue missions in world’s history.
-They stormed Air France airplane in Uganda, at the Entebbe airport after it was hijacked by PFLP-EO terrorists.
+In 1974, Sayeret Matkal performed one of the most famous hostage rescue missions in the world’s history.
+They stormed an Air France airplane in Uganda, at the Entebbe airport after it was hijacked by PFLP-EO terrorists.
 Despite they lost the commander of the Unit, Lieutenant Colonel Yonatan Netanyahu, which led the assault and three hostages, the mission was successful.

 Worth mentioning also is press reports that operatives from this unit were responsible for the assassination of Palestine Liberation Organization (PLO) deputy commander and wanted terrorist Abu Jihad in 1988.

-The members of the Sayeret Matkal are among the most secretive and most deadliest special operations units in the world.
-That is best described by the rule created by IDF especially for Sayeret Matkal.
+The members of the Sayeret Matkal are among the most secretive and deadliest special operations units in the world.
+That is best described by the rule created by IDF, especially for Sayeret Matkal.
 Although the unit has its own insignia, it is the only unit in the force whose operators are not allowed to wear it in public due to its classified nature.